Inspired by Nature,

 RESISTANCE AVOIDANCE

-The OPP structural framework is preorganized for optimal binding within the bacterial ribosome resulting in the avoidance of pre-existing, evolutionary diverse resistance mechanisms, ensuring promising potential for durable clinical impact.
+The structural framework of OPPs is preorganized for optimal binding within the bacterial ribosome.
+This design effectively bypasses diverse, pre-existing resistance mechanisms, offering promising potential for durable clinical impact.

 Intravenous / Oral